Music of Mexico: Operas

 Ángela Peralta (1845–1883), renowned Mexican operatic soprano known as the "Mexican Nightingale," who achieved international acclaim in Europe and Latin America during the 19th century.

-Opera in Mexico has a rich tradition that reflects a unique blend of European operatic forms and indigenous Mexican themes, supported by numerous internationally acclaimed singers and composers.
-The genre’s roots trace back to the colonial period, with the earliest operatic work by a Mexican-born composer being Manuel de Zumaya's La Parténope, performed in 1711 before a private audience at the Viceroy’s Palace in Mexico City.
+Opera in Mexico can be traced back to the colonial period, with the earliest operatic work by a Mexican-born composer being Manuel de Zumaya's La Parténope, performed in 1711 before a private audience at the Viceroy’s Palace in Mexico City.
 However, the first Mexican composer to have his operas publicly staged was Manuel Arenzana, who served as maestro de capilla at Puebla Cathedral from 1792 to 1821.
 He composed at least two short comic operas, El extrangero and Los dos ribales en amore, which were performed during the 1805–06 season at the Teatro Coliseo in Mexico City.
 The first Mexican opera seria was Cenobio Paniagua's Catalina de Guisa (composed in 1845, premiered in 1859), which, despite its French Huguenot storyline and Italian libretto by Felice Romani, was noted for being Mexican only in the identity of its composer.

 While European, especially Italian opera, traditions initially dominated Mexican operatic style and repertoire, elements of Mexican nationalism began to emerge by the late 19th century.
 Aniceto Ortega del Villar’s 1871 opera Guatimotzin romanticized the defense of Mexico by its last Aztec ruler, Cuauhtémoc.
 Later works, such as Miguel Bernal Jiménez’s 1941 Tata Vasco, which is based on the life of Vasco de Quiroga, incorporated native melodies into their scores.